weijias-opensource/SDI/README.md

 SEISMIC DAYLIGHT IMAGING
 ========================

-This novel receiver-based approach is based on the priciple by Claerbout (1968).
+This novel receiver-based approach is based on the priciple by Claerbout (1968), which constructes the P reflectivity via autocorrelation.
+For detailed descriptions, please refer to Sun and Kennett (2016).

 Citations
 =========